cjug/cjug-meeting-intro/sections/logistics.md

 ## The bathrooms are...

-Down the hall, follow the signs.

-## The wifi code is...

-Also on the wall.
+Straight out the door all the way down the hall on the left.

 ## Food & drink are...